SKYDREAMERRR/Project-3_Portfolio-Website/README.md

 1. Clone the repository:
    git clone https://github.com/SKYDREAMERRR/Project-3_Portfolio-Website.git

-3. Navigate to the project directory: cd Project-3_Portfolio-Website
+2. Navigate to the project directory: cd Project-3_Portfolio-Website

-5. Open index.html in your preferred web browser.
+3. Open index.html in your preferred web browser.

+## 📬 Contact

+For any inquiries or feedback, please contact pearljaiswal1990@gmail.com